Visiting Assistant Professor

 Office: Brooks 460

-Schuyler Whelden is a Post-Doctoral Fellow in Ethnomusicology.
+Schuyler Whelden is a Visiting Assistant Professor in Ethnomusicology.
 His research focuses on popular music and protest in Brazil, examining political engagement by musicians through performative and non-performative means.

 Prof. Whelden received his PhD in Musicology from the University of California, Los Angeles, where he studied with Tamara Levitz and Timothy D. Taylor.
 His dissertation, titled “The Political Voice: Opinião and the Musical Counterpublic in Authoritarian Brazil,” focuses on the musical theater production Opinião [Opinion], which was staged in Rio de Janeiro, São Paulo, and Porto Alegre in 1964 and 1965 at the outset of the Brazilian military dictatorship.
 Combining ethnographic and archival methods, he analyzes the songs and performances for their political resonances, listening along with audience members who attended the show.